Translations¶

 Operations on translated strings¶

-The output of minetest.translate
+The output of core.translate

 is a string, with escape sequences adding